reportmill/SnapKit/ReadMe.md

 ## The View Package

-And the essentail part of a good UI kit is the set of classes that model the scene graph and standard UI controls.
+The essentail part of a good UI kit is the set of classes that model the scene graph and standard UI controls.

 - View for managing hierarchy of coordinate systems, drawing and input events
 - Full set of classes for graphics primitives: RectView, ShapeView, ImageView, StringView